phaserjs/phaser/README.md

 * Signal.removeAll now has a new `context` parameter.
 If specified only listeners matching the given context are removed (thanks @lucbloom for the idea, #880)
 * Animation.next will advance to the next frame in the animation, even if it's not currently playing.
 You can optionally define the number of frames to advance, but the default is 1.
 This is also aliased from the AnimationManager, so you can do `Sprite.animations.next()`.
 * Animation.previous will rewind to the previous frame in the animation, even if it's not currently playing.
 You can optionally define the number of frames to rewind, but the default is 1.
 This is also aliased from the AnimationManager, so you can do `Sprite.animations.previous()`.
+* You can now debug render Ninja Physics AABB and Circle objects (thanks @psalaets, #972)

 ### Bug Fixes